dijkstracula/solvent/paper/report.md

 our domain would need to be rich enough to encode and solve for an nonemptiness constraint.
 In general, the richer the constraint domain, the richer and more general qualifications we can place on a type, but the higher the proof burden on the humans and proof systems in the loop.
+In the words of Rondon et al, _type checking [over a constraint domain] is shown to be decidable modulo the decidability of the domain_.

 A constraint domain may simply be the existing type system.
 For instance, the typelevel definition of the Peano naturals as a type `Nat` with type